nishadobe/spppartnerenablement/M1/ex0.md

 ![Demo](./images/2.png)

-In the site's menu, click on TV & Broadband Deals to visit that page.
+In the site's menu, click on Sports to visit that page.

 ![Demo](./images/3.png)